 - OMERS Private Equity, together with Harvest Partners, in the approximately $1 billion take-private acquisition of Epiq Systems, Inc. and its combination with Document Technologies Inc.

-- Public Sector Pension Investment Board in a PIPE investment in Virtu Financial, Inc. to finance in part Virtu's $1.4 billion acquisition of KCG Holdings, Inc.; as part of a global investor group in the group’s agreement to acquire ownership stakes in AlixPartners; in a Blackstone-led $6.1 billion take-private of Team Health Holdings, Inc.; in its investments in XPO Logistics, Telesat Canada and Noodles & Company; its equity participation in the $6.3 billion take private of Kinetic Concepts; and its acquisition with Lightyear Capital of AIG Advisor Group Inc.
+- Public Sector Pension Investment Board in a PIPE investment in Virtu Financial, Inc. to finance in part Virtu's $1.4 billion acquisition of KCG Holdings, Inc.; as part of a global investor group, in the acquisition of ownership stakes in AlixPartners; in a Blackstone-led $6.1 billion take-private of Team Health Holdings, Inc.; in its investments in XPO Logistics, Telesat Canada and Noodles & Company; its equity participation in the $6.3 billion take private of Kinetic Concepts; and its acquisition with Lightyear Capital of AIG Advisor Group Inc.

 - Snow Phipps Group in its equity participation in the $3.8 billion take-private of Laureate Education, its acquisitions of Efficient Collaborative Retail Marketing Company, Electric Guard Dog, FeraDyne Outdoors, ZeroChaos, WorkForce Logic, Velvet and HCTec, its acquisition and disposition of ArrMaz Chemicals, and its acquisition of Mesa Foods and Rudy’s Food Products by its portfolio company Teasdale Foods

 - TPG Growth and TPG Special Situations Partners in their acquisition of a minority stake in Spotify Technology S.A. and Pace Holdings Corp., a SPAC sponsored by an affiliate of TPG, in its business combination with Playa Hotels & Resorts B.V., a transaction valued at approximately $1.75 billion